Skip to main content

 Because the canvas won’t paint itself.

-It needs you—your vision, your discipline, your persistence.
+It needs you—your vision, your discipline, and your persistence.

 🎨 Like any great artist, you must show up daily.